 The accompanying unaudited Consolidated Financial Statements include the accounts of NantHealth and its subsidiaries.
 All intercompany accounts and transactions have been eliminated in consolidation.
 These interim Consolidated Financial Statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") and, in the opinion of management, include all adjustments, which are normal and recurring in nature, necessary for a fair presentation of the Company's financial position and results of operations.
+In accordance with the instructions to Form 10-Q and Article 10 of Regulation S-X as issued by the Securities and Exchange Commission ("SEC"), these Consolidated Financial Statements do not include all of the information and disclosures required by GAAP for complete financial statements.
 These Consolidated Financial Statements should be read in conjunction with the audited Consolidated Financial Statements for the fiscal year ended December 31, 2018.
 The results of operations of the entities disposed of are included in the unaudited Consolidated Financial Statements up to the date of disposal and, where appropriate, these operations have been reflected as discontinued operations.
 The accompanying Consolidated Balance Sheet as of December 31, 2018 has been derived from the audited Consolidated Financial Statements at that date, without retrospective application of ASC 842, Leases.
-The balance sheets do not include all of the disclosures required by GAAP.
 Operating results for interim periods are not necessarily indicative of the results that may be expected for a full fiscal year.

 The Company believes its existing cash, cash equivalents and ability to borrow from affiliated entities will be sufficient to fund operations through at least 12 months following the issuance date of the financial statements based upon the Company's Chairman and CEO's intent and ability to support the Company's operations with additional funds as required.
 The Company may also seek to sell additional equity, through one or more follow-on public offerings or in separate financings, or sell additional debt securities, or obtain a credit facility.
 However, the Company may not be able to secure such financing in a timely manner or on favorable terms.
 We may also consider selling off components of our business.
 Without additional funds, the Company may choose to delay or reduce its operating or investment expenditures.
 Further, because of the risk and uncertainties associated with the commercialization of the Company's existing products as well as products in development, the Company may need additional funds to meet its needs sooner than planned.
-To date, the Company's primary sources of capital were private placement of membership interests prior to its IPO, debt financing agreements, including the promissory note with Nant Capital, LLC ("NantCapital"), convertible notes, and its IPO.
+To date, the Company's primary sources of capital have been the private placement of membership interests prior to its IPO, debt financing agreements, including the promissory note with Nant Capital, LLC ("NantCapital"), convertible notes, and its IPO.